uofa-cmput404/uofa-cmput404.github.io/content/labsignments/language.md

 1. Become familiar with course policies and expectations.
 2. Practice using LLMs while avoiding plagiarism.
+3. Explore what makes good code comments.
-3. Explore the usage and limitations of LLMs when applied to coding techniques & technologies commonly used in web applications.
+4. Explore the usage and limitations of LLMs when applied to coding techniques & technologies commonly used in web applications.
+5. Explore the usage and limitations of LLMs when applied to:
+    1. Helping you understand code
+    2. Refactoring code
+    3. Writing tests

 # Question 1 - Plagiarism & Citation